 Shiny Brite Cola Crate — You know I also have a weakness for vintage wood crates, right?
 Well, Sarah combined the two, making a Christmas decor piece that I’m drooling over!

-Fill a Bowl — I have more glass balls than fit comfortably on my tree.
+Fill a Bowl — I have more glass balls than will fit comfortably on my tree.
 Many years I’ve just filled a bowl on my coffee or dining table so that I could look at them during the Christmas season.

 This blogger filled a slightly rusty bird feeder with delicate, old Shiny Brite ornaments.
 You’ve really got to go over to this post to see the details of these beauties!!!